chaoss/wg-evolution/detail_metrics_methods/code-lines-of-code-changed.md

-# New Contributors of Code Reviews
+# Lines of Code Changed

 ## 1. Description
-What is the number of persons contributing with reviews of code for the first time?
+What is the number of lines of code changed?
-**this is currently the same as pull-request-code-reviews-new**

 ## 2. Use Cases